 - Arab-Muslim lands, in green.

-The author's terminology in the caption is particularly interesting, as he refers to allies in the case of the Western powers, while referring to states in the case of the Communist bloc, implying that it was not an alliance between equals.
-In the case of the Muslim group, he deliberately excludes Persia, Turkey and Pakistan, and limits himself to referring to territories, hinting at the lack of cohesion within the bloc.
+The author's terminology in the legend is particularly interesting, as he speaks of allies in the case of the Western powers, while he speaks of states in the case of the communist bloc, inferring that it was not an alliance between peers.
+In the case of the Muslim group, he deliberately excludes Persia, Turkey or Pakistan, and merely speaks of territories, hinting at the lack of cohesion in the bloc.